briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    return shall compute adjusted federal taxable income, as defined in Section 124.02, by substituting "consolidated federal taxable income" for "federal taxable income" wherever "federal taxable income" appears in that division and by substituting "an affiliated group of corporation’s" for "a C corporation’s" wherever "a C corporation’s" appears in that division.
+    return shall compute adjusted federal taxable income, as defined in Section 124.02, by substituting "consolidated federal taxable income" for "federal taxable income" wherever "federal taxable income" appears in that division and by substituting "an affiliated group of corporation's" for "a C corporation's" wherever "a C corporation's" appears in that division.

     2. _(2)_ No corporation filing a consolidated Municipal income tax return shall make any adjustment otherwise required under Section 124.02(C)(1) to